Ali035/queryGeneratorFromAPIsVscodeExtension/README.md

 This extension will generate you api.ts, its type as type.ts, queries corresponding with APIs as queries.ts and index.ts to export all of them.

+## Publishing Extensions

+`vsce`, short for "Visual Studio Code Extensions", is a command-line tool for packaging, publishing and managing VS Code extensions.

+### Installation

+Make sure you have Node.js installed.
+Then run:
+`npm install -g @vscode/vsce`

+### packaging

+`$ vsce publish`

 ## Release Notes

 ### 1.0.0